anasmounsif/Language_Detection/README.md

 If used individually, *it would be appropriate to carefully modify the parameters in the configuration file*.

 During the execution the script generates a log file where it is possible to consult all the operations performed as well as the results of the detection.
-Logging is an expensive operation so by default the level is set to INFO, if you need a more detailed logging change this [*line*](https://github.com/anasmounsif/Language_Detection/blob/master/log.conf#L23) to `level=DEBUG` in the configuration file.
+By default the level is set to INFO, if you need a more detailed logging change this [*line*](https://github.com/anasmounsif/Language_Detection/blob/master/log.conf#L23) to `level=DEBUG` in the configuration file.

-:warning: **For the execution to be successful the repositories will be cloned!** :warning:
+:warning: **For the execution to be successful the repositories must be cloned!** :warning:

 #### Test

-To run the tests, type: `$ pytest -v` inside the root folder or you can also run specific tests by typing:
+To run the tests, type: `pytest -v` inside the root folder or you can also run specific tests by typing:

-`$ py.test -k <test_name> -v`
+`py.test -k <test_name>`

 For more information, see the [*documentation*](https://docs.pytest.org/en/stable/contents.html).